 Dubuffet Sculpture Treatment & Relocation

-EverGreene was commissioned by The Rockefeller Brothers Fund for The Pocantico Center in Tarrytown, NY to conserve and relocate a one-of-a-kind sculpture by Jean Dubuffet entitled “L’Érection Logologique Bleue.”
+EverGreene conserved and relocated a one-of-a-kind sculpture by Jean Dubuffet entitled “L’Érection Logologique Bleue.”
 French sculpture and painter, Jean Dubuffet, founded the Art Brut (or Outsider Art) movement in the late 1940’s and was a relentless innovator and pioneer in multiple mediums until his death in 1985.

-EverGreene’s scope for this project included an extensive cleaning, relocation, and conservation treatments on the sculpture.
+EverGreene’s scope for this project included cleaning, relocation, and conservation treatment of the sculpture.
 Our conservators performed a blast cleaning and applied protective paint coats to the sculpture’s steel beams.
-The sculpture was then transported to a storage facility for a short period of time before being reinstalled at the Pocantico Center.
-Following the reinstallation,we performed conservation treatments from a custom built multi-level scaffold that surrounded the sculpture to provide hand access to all areas.
-The sculpture was given an overall cleaning followed by deteriorating mortar joints being removed and repointed.
+Following the reinstallation,we performed conservation treatments from a custom-built multi-level scaffold that surrounded the sculpture to provide hand access to all areas.
+The sculpture was given an overall cleaning followed by the removal and re-pointing of deteriorating mortar joints.
 Cracks and losses to the terracotta were stabilized and filled.
 Joints and fills were toned in to match adjacent surfaces and provide a seamless finish.
 Lastly, a lead cap was installed over the top of the sculpture and painted to help prevent further moisture intrusion into the sculpture.